Mahdi-Marv/Mahdi-Marv.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a final year B.Sc student majoring in Computer Science at [Sharif University of Technology](https://sharif.edu) in Tehran, Iran.
-I'm also pursuing a minor in Economics.
+I'm a final year B.Sc student majoring in Computer Science at [Sharif University of Technology](https://sharif.edu) in Tehran, Iran, where I'm also pursuing a minor in Economics.

 During my past bachelor years, I have been working on various research projects in the different domains of Trustworthy AI.
 Nowadays, I'm preparing myself for graduate studies in my fields of interest.